MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/networking.md

 ## Optimize for large-scale data processing

 Optimizing for large-scale data processing involves strategies to manage extensive data transfers and high computational loads.
-By using data and model parallelism, businesses can scale their AI workloads effectively, enhancing processing speed and using Azure’s GPU-optimized virtual machines to handle complex, data-intensive AI applications.
+By using data and model parallelism, you can scale their AI workloads effectively, enhancing processing speed and using Azure’s GPU-optimized virtual machines to handle complex, data-intensive AI applications.

 - *Apply data or model parallelism techniques.* To manage extensive data transfers across multiple GPUs, implement data parallelism or model parallelism depending on your AI workload needs.
 Ensure the use of High Bandwidth Memory (HBM), which is ideal for high-performance applications due to its high bandwidth, low power consumption, and compact design.
 HBM supports fast data processing, essential for AI applications that require processing large datasets.